 Growing Aloe Vera

 Grow aloe in a sunny place.
 Overwatering kills aloes, so water carefully.
-Do not water until the compost top a few centimetres has dried out, and do not water at all in winter.
+Do not water until the compost top a few centimeters has dried out, and do not water in winter.

 Because terracotta is permeable, it enables the soil to dry between waterings.
 Make sure it drains.
 Choose a pot that fits the root ball.
-Use cactus or house plant compost, or regular multi-purpose compost with horticultural grit or perlite added.
-You may also add grit to the compost to keep the plant’s base dry and prevent rot by absorbing moisture.
+Use cactus, house plant compost, or regular multi-purpose compost with horticultural grit or perlite added.
+You may add grit to the compost to keep the plant’s base dry and prevent rot by absorbing moisture.

 Succulents like Aloe Vera retain water in their leaves.
-Water them just when the top few centimetres of compost dry out between waterings.
-Let the water drain completely – don’t let the plant stay in water as this can promote root rot.
+Water them just when the top few centimeters of the compost dry out between waterings.
+Let the water drain completely – don’t let the plant stay in the water, as this can promote root rot.
 Winter aloes require little water.

-Although most succulents may be grown from stem and/or leaf cuttings, Aloe vera cannot.
-The stems and leaves are completely covered in gel, and I’ve never been able to propagate one this way before.
+Although most succulents may be grown from the stem and/or leaf cuttings, Aloe vera cannot.
+The stems and leaves are completely covered in gel, and I’ve never been able to propagate one this way.

 Mealybugs, scales, and mites love aloe vera!
 After spraying the plant with water, wipe away mealybugs with a soft cloth.
 Spray scales with a solution of 1 tablespoon insecticidal soap, 1 cup isopropyl alcohol, and 1 cup water every three days for 14 days.
 To protect this plant and your other aloes from mites, prune affected tissue.

-The Aloe Vera is a lovely succulent-like cactus that, in addition to being a fantastic beginner-friendly houseplant, offers several health advantages.
+The Aloe Vera is a lovely succulent-like cactus that offers several health advantages in addition to being a fantastic beginner-friendly houseplant.
 It’s a low-maintenance plant that flourishes when left alone for a few weeks.
 It requires a lot of direct sunshine, so keep it near a window.
 It doesn’t require much watering because it prefers dry soil.
-It’ll be a happy houseplant if you water it every two weeks or so.
+It’ll be a happy houseplant if you water it every two weeks.